apache/rocketmq-dashboard/docs/1_0_0/UserGuide_EN.md

 * DELETE （will delete the topic on all broker and namesrv）

 ## Consumer Page
-* show all the consumers,you can filter consumer by search bar(V5 version supports FIFO type filtering, V4 will hide FIFO filtering options)
+* show all the consumers,you can filter consumer by search bar
 * refresh page/refresh page per 5 seconds
 * order by SubscriptionGroup/Quantity/TPS/Delay
 * Add/Update Consumer